kurron/docker-fpm/README.md

 * a working [Docker Compose](http://docker.io) installation

 # Building
 Type `docker-compose build` to build the image.
+If you want a new version to be built on Docker Hub, just snap a branch in GitHub and the branch name, eg `1.6.3` will be used as the Docker image tag.

 # Installation
 Docker will automatically install the newly built image into the cache.